wayne923/leetpython/docs/The-1hr-Guide-To-Python/04_File Handling and Structures/17_File Input Output.md

 In order for your Python script to open files it'll need to be able to find them.
 By default Python will search its local directory (where the python script currently lives in) for any files you're opening.

-Alternatively, can then define an abolute or relative file path for the script to search in.
+Alternatively, can then define an absolute or relative file path for the script to search in.

 ### Absolute Path